 Ophcrack Vista/7 Live CD 3.4.0 Ophcrack sourceforgeISO here .mnu file available in \_ISO\docs\Sample mnu files\Windows Password folder - if using ISO file must extract top-level \tables folder to USB:\tables folder on USB drive.
 No USB 3.0 drivers in 2014 versions - use USB 2.0 ports.
 No exFAT (FAT32/NTFS is OK) Extra instructions here

 KonBoot 2/1.1 Piotrbania Kon-Boot[1.1 FreeISO here] (requires .mnu file FD0-konboot-v1.1-2in1.mnu from \_ISO\docs\Sample mnu files\Windows Password folder).
-See blog for details and video.
+See blogfor details and video.
 For a KonBoot floppy disk image, try the extension .imgfdhd01.
 You can also make a FAT32 .imgPTN directly from a KonBoot flash drive (for UEFI-booting, make sure you also copy the whole \EFI folder too).
 Note: licensed versions are locked to the Serial number, vendor and product ID of the USB drive.

 Puppy Linux Precise ISO precise-5.4.3.iso Lucid Puppy Linux 5.1 - try .isopup file extension for variety of different systems (for Save/persistence on USB Flash Drive you need the Puppy_Precise_USB_Flash_Persistence.mnu file, for USB HDD you need Puppy_Precise_USB_HDD_Persistence .mnu).